 Driving in the Bathurst 6 Hour, Chaz took out first place in one of the biggest production car races in the Country.

-2014 marked Chaz’s first full season in the Supercars Championship, where he was added to the list as one of the legendary Supercheap Auto Bathurst 1000 Champion winners.
-Chaz started from last place in the big race, and took the race lead on the final lap to win alongside his co-driver Paul Morris.
+2014 marked Chaz’s first full season in the Supercars Championship, where he raised the elusive Peter Brock Trophy at the Supercheap Auto Bathurst 1000.
+Chaz started from last place, and took the race lead on the final lap to win alongside his co-driver Paul Morris.

 A star in karting, Chaz dominated the 2010 Australian Formula Ford Championship field, winning 10 of the last 12 races before claiming the series title that year.